 A VB script version of the macro is available at Yearly Calendar view VBScript version.
 The script has better colors and creates 3 HTML calendar: traditional weekly format, months across the top with dates down the side, plus a horizontal version with dates across and months down.
-This works in Outlook 2013 but categories are not supported (in Outlook 2013).
+This works in Outlook 2013 but categories are not supported (in Outlook 2013 and up).

 Share by email

 Use this method to create a quick HTML calendar in Outlook 2007 and up.
 The resulting message contains up to six monthly calendars, a list of daily appointments, and full details (if selected).
 As seen in the screenshots below, the dates are hyperlinked to the daily appointment lists and the appointments are hyperlinked to the details.